jruels/tf-gcp/labs/tf-module/index.md

 NOTE: When creating EC2 instances, you need to specify a subnet and security group for them to use.
 This example will use the ones provided by the VPC module.

-## Define root input variables
+## Define root input variables.
-Using input variables with modules is very similar to how you use variables in any Terraform configuration.
+Using input variables with modules is very similar to using variables in any Terraform configuration.
 A common pattern is to identify which module input variables you might want to change in the future, and create matching variables in your configuration's `variables.tf` file with sensible default values.
 Those variables can then be passed to the module block as arguments.

-Not all module input variables need to be set using variables in your configuration.
+Not all module input variables must be set using variables in your configuration.
 For instance, you might want this VPC to always have a NAT gateway enabled, because the application you are provisioning requires it.
 In that case, using a variable to set `enable_nat_gateway` would be counterproductive.

 You will need to define these variables in your configuration to use them.